 - 1 Tsp Salt

-- Cut the cucumber, onion, pepper and tomatoes into chunks (reserve a little for later as a garnish.)
+- Cut the cucumber, onion, pepper and tomatoes into chunks (if you wish, reserve a little for later as a garnish.)

-- In your blender or food processor blend up the tomatoes until smooth.
+- In a blender or food processor blend up the tomatoes until smooth.

-- Add all the remaining ingredients and blend it until smooth.
+- Add the remaining ingredients and blend it until smooth.

 - If your ingredients are cold you can drink it right away, otherwise I would recommend leaving it in the fridge for a few hours until it’s cold.
 Then, you can enjoy it anytime you like.
 It will last in your refrigerator for about 5 days.